 Paper is a fact of life.

-“The imaged record marries up with the electronic record so you don’t have a hybrid record,” explains Sylvia Melnyk, manager of CST’s Health Information Management/Document Imaging Team.
+“The imaged record marries up with the electronic record so you don’t have a hybrid record,” explains Sylvia Melnyk, former manager of CST’s Health Information Management/Document Imaging Team.
 “It’s called ‘the perfect marriage’, and is considered best practice for health information management.
 Ultimately, this means clinicians can just go to one place to find the information they need.